kudobuilder/kudo.dev/content/docs/developing-operators/plans.md

 ## Cleanup plans

 If an optional `cleanup` plan is part of an operator, this plan will run as part of the deletion of an [Instance](../what-is-kudo.md#main-concepts).
 Once this plan completes or fails, the instance will be deleted.
 Operator developers should take care that there aren't any triggers defined for this plan.
-Furthermore it should be expected that the steps of this plan could fail.
+Furthermore, it should be expected that the steps of this plan could fail.
 E.g., users may want to delete an instance because its `deploy` plan is stuck.
 In that case resources that the `cleanup` plan tries to remove might not exist on the cluster.
 The `cleanup` plan will start even if other plans are in progress.

 ```yaml
 ...